alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 ### Flexible pages preset layouts

 A further improvement to creating flexible pages would be to provide preset options for creating particular page types.
 Users would be able to either start from a 'blank' page (allowing the insertion and reordering of flexible sections) or choose an existing page type e.g. history of a building page (where the required flexible sections are automatically added and cannot be reordered).
+For MVP we will focus on the the existing page type approach, to minimise the complexity of the publishing interface.

 ### Next steps